 - Any other activities that are pleasant and calming such as taking a bath, listening to relaxing music, aromatherapy, playing on a computer may also help reduce anxiety.
 Some people may find lights particularly soothing, especially those of a repetitive nature, such as spinning lights or bubble tubes.

-- Talking about anxiety: Some people find direct confrontation difficult.
+- Talking about anxiety: Some people find confrontation difficult.
 They may therefore be unable to say they don’t like certain things or situations, which will raise their anxiety levels.
 If they identify they are anxious, they could use a card system to let family or friends around them know how they are feeling.
 At first, you may need to tell them when to use the card and prompt them to use it when they do become anxious.
 They could also carry a card around with them to remind themselves of what they need to do if they start getting anxious.
 You could also give them a stress scale that they can use whenever they find something particularly stressful.

 - It may help them to buy our Autism Alert card, which is the size of a credit card.
 They can use the card to let members of the public know that they are autistic.

 - Stop and Think! method: Stop and think to yourself, ‘Is it worth it to worry over this?’
 For example, a person with autism checks his or her blood sugar.
 The result is 300.
 He or she takes a deep breath and thinks, ‘I gotta deal with this properly.
 I don’t wanna get upset over this!’
 Two hours after dinner of a low-carb meal and a proper amount of insulin, he or she rechecks the glucose levels.
 The result was 150.
-Another example is that he or she waits in long line at the movies or a grocery store and thinks, ‘Nothing to worry about.
+Another example is that he or she waits in a long line at the movies or a grocery store and thinks, ‘Nothing to worry about.
 Everything’s fine.
 No big deal.
 I don’t want high levels later.’

 Remember that it’s important to pay attention to your feelings.
 If you notice that you’re feeling frustrated, tired, and unable to make decisions, take action.
 Tell your family, friends, counselors, and health care providers.
 They can help you get the support you need.
 Make sure you don’t end up in the hospital.

-*Same blog on Life With Diabetes site
+*Same content on Coping Skills blog under Life With Diabetes site.

 - Socially Avoidant